-indicate all items required of transfer students to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript Χ

-D5 College transcript(s) X
+D5 College transcript(s) Χ

 D5 Essay or personal statement X

-D5 Interview X
+D5 Interview Χ

-D5 Standardized test scores X
+D5 Standardized test scores Χ

 D5 Statement of good standing from prior institution(s) Х

-D6 If a minimum high school gr of transfer applicants, speci
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade transfer applicants, specify •
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

+CDS-D Page 9

-D8 List any other application re physics.
-Applicants must al and science courses.
+D8 List any other application requirements specific to transfer applicants: Caltech transfer exam in math and physics.
+Applicants must also submit letters of recommendation and descriptions of all college-level math and science courses.

-D9 List application priority, clos are reviewed on a continuou
+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 2/15 5/1 6/1 7101111001011
+D9 Fall 2/15 5/1 6/1

-D9 Winter 27.10 0/ 1 07 1
+D9 Winter

 D9 Spring

 D9 Summer

-D 3 Carriner

 D10 Yes No

-Does an open admission po licy if reported apply to 103 140
+D10 Does an open admission policy, if reported, apply to V

-D10 transfer students? nicy, ii reported, apply to X
+transfer students? ^

-transfer stadents.

-D11 Describe additional requirer transferable credits, maximu applicant's faculty advisor.
+D11 Describe additional requirements for transfer admission, if applicable: Other requirements, including transferable credits, maximum units, etc., are handled on a case-by-case basis, in discussion with the applicant's faculty advisor.

-Transfer Credit Polici •
+Transfer Credit Policies

-D12 Report the lowest grade ear transferred for credit: ned for any cou rse that may be
+D12 Report the lowest grade earned for any course that may be transferred for credit:

 D13 Number Unit Type

-Maximum number of credits or courses that may be 2
+D13 Maximum number of credits or courses that may be

-transferred from a two-year ,
+transferred from a two-vear institution:

-, , , , , 1

 D14 Number Unit Type

-D14 Maximum number of credits or courses that may be transferred from a four-year institution: • D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: • D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: • D17 Describe other transfer credit policies: Two years as a fullti me Caltech stud dent and earn 21 16 units at Caltech, not including courses to satisfy math and science of core curriculum requirements
+D14 Maximum number of credits or courses that may be

+transferred from a four-year institution:

+D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

+D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:

+D17 Describe other transfer credit policies: Two years as a fulltime Caltech student and earn 216 units at Caltech, not including courses to satisfy math and science core curriculum requirements.

+CDS-D Page 10